 Inserting a Slider widget first

-In order to use the Remote Arrows widget, we first need a slider or carousel widget and hook it up with the remote widget.
+In order to use the Remote Arrows widget, we first need a Developed by Swiper slider or carousel widget and hook it up with the remote widget.

 So, open the page you want to use the widgets in Elementor and then drag and drop the Mercury slider widget into that page.

 Please note that you need both Elementor and Prime Slider installed before you can use this widget.